 On June 26, 2019, Connecticut Gov. Ned Lamont signed the new $43.4 billion biannual state budget.
 The overall budget package included House Bill 7424 and House Bill 7373.
 Both of these bills address a number of significant changes to Connecticut tax laws.
-A summary of the significant tax provisions are highlighted below.
+A summary of the significant tax provisions is highlighted below.

 Corporation Business Tax